AdmiralWall/universal_robot/README.md

 # building
 catkin_make

-# activate this workspace
+# activate and source this workspace
 source $HOME/catkin_ws/devel/setup.bash
 ```

 __Usage__

-___With real Hardware___
+The following sections detail using universal robot with real and simulated hardware.

-There are launch files available to bringup a real robot - either UR5 or UR10.
+There are launch files already included in the installed packages to bring up a real robot - either UR5 or UR10.
+The UR5 commands are given as follows.
-In the following the commands for the UR5 are given.
 For the UR10, simply replace the prefix accordingly.

+___Note: ur_modern_driver___
+ **Ur_modern_driver should be always be used except, potentially, for CB2 or CB1 controllers.** The ur_modern_driver has been made for Ur3/UR5/UR10 robot arms from Universal Robots to improve usabliity and enable ros_control compatibility.

+Ur_modern_driver installation and usage instructions can be found at https://github.com/ros-industrial/ur_modern_driver.

+___With real hardware___
 Don't forget to source the correct setup shell files and use a new terminal for each command!

 To bring up the real robot, run: